SarangaChamod/ChatGPT--Original_Copy/README.md

 ## Configuration

-In the `MainScreen.js` file, ensure that the `localhot` variable matches the local IP address or hostname where your React Native development server is running.
+In the `MainScreen.js` file, ensure that the `localhost`  matches the local IP address or hostname where your React Native development server is running.
 This information can be found in the output when you start the server with `npm start`.

 ## Usage